Why It’s Important

 McKenzie River Trust purchased Green Island in 2003 from the Green family, who owned and farmed the land for over 70 years.
 They wanted to see it protected and restored for the benefit of wildlife and the communities of the southern Willamette Valley.
 We’re grateful for the partners that helped fund this project:

 The Bonneville Power Administration (BPA) holds a conservation easement on the property, which insures that Green Island is managed in a way that protects natural resources, maintains or enhances air or water quality, and preserves its underlying archaeological or cultural resources in perpetuity.
 In addition, the State of Oregon, by and through OWEB, is a third party beneficiary to this easement.

-Our team removed more than 5,600 feet of levees have been removed from the Island, permitting high waters to flow through swales and portions of the property which were blocked off from the river for over 35 years.
+Our team removed more than 5,600 feet of levees from the Island, permitting high waters to flow through swales and portions of the property.
+This connected the area channels to the river flow for the first time in 35 years.
 We’re planning to remove additional levees so that backwater channels on the property will reconnect.
 Bringing back the river’s flow to these channels will provide critical habitat for juvenile spring Chinook and Oregon Chub.